 Check out the post: Words, Pages, or Hours?
 How to Measure Writing Productivity

 Also, I only wrote in lab in the beginning.
 I found myself to be more focused and productive there.
 It helped me set boundaries with my writing and allow mental breaks.
 When I was in lab, I wrote.
 When I wasn’t in lab, I didn’t write.
 Having a physical space that was (mainly) devoted to writing helped make it a habit.

 Throughout the writing process, I also tried different productivity measures depending on my writing goals and my mood.
 For example, when I knew what I needed to write, my writing goals changed from word or hour measures to finishing a specific section.
 When I was not in the mood to write, I tried revising sections, outlining upcoming ones, or writing as I read sources.

-In future posts, I will offer different measures and methods to help make writing a habit.
-In the meantime, I urge you to experiment with different techniques that could help you make writing a habit.
+I urge you to experiment with different techniques that could help you make writing a habit.
 Try something out for a few days.
 If it works, stick with it as long it works for you.
 If it doesn’t work anymore, try something else.
 Nonetheless, keep experimenting and writing!

 If you are starting to write your dissertation, I hope you found some helpful advice in this post.
 The important thing is to start and keep writing.
 You have already done a lot of great work.
 Now it’s time to package it in a way where you can get your PhD (or Masters) and we can read about it.
 Good luck!

 What’s the best advice you received about writing?
 Are there any productivity measures you want me to elaborate on?
 Let me know in the comments section below!

 Thank you to Zenobie Garrett for providing feedback on an initial draft of this post